tdbennett/chco_cds_survey/README.md

 This repository is the public archive of the survey.

-A clinical decision support (CDS) tool might, for every patient in the ICU with a natural airway, continuously predict the probability of being intubated during that ICU stay.
+"A clinical decision support (CDS) tool might, for every patient in the ICU with a natural airway, continuously predict the probability of being intubated during that ICU stay.

-This question does not qualify as Human Subjects Research according to the Office of Human Research Protections.
+This question does not qualify as Human Subjects Research according to the Office of Human Research Protections."

     Please rate your agreement with this statement: